MAJOR Tourist Mistakes in Ireland (& What Locals Wish You Knew)

 Speaking of tips, tipping in Ireland is NOT like the US.

 We also donโt tip in as many places as they do in America.
-I go into more detail about in my Tipping in Ireland guide but as a rule of thumb, a restaurant is the main place you will see more Irish people tip.
+I go into more detail about this in my Tipping in Ireland guide, but as a rule of thumb, a restaurant is the main place you will see more Irish people tip.

 I saw more because tipping is by no means required or expected in Ireland.
 It really comes down to personal preference.
 No one will judge you if you choose not to tip.